Long-range potential scattering: Converting long-range potential to short-range potential by tortoise coordinate: Introduction

 It is worthy to note here that the result obtained in the present paper not only applies to scattering but also applies to potentials which possesses only bound states.

+It is revealed that there is a duality in various physical systems \cite{li2021duality}.
+We show the duality for tortoise coordinates and for asymptotic wave functions.
+We discuss the relation of the classification of potentials and the duality.

 Long-range potential scattering is an important subject in the scattering theory \cite{Matveev20021648}.
 There are many studies on long-range potential scattering, such as the asymptotic completeness of modified wave operators \cite{derezinski1997long}, the low-energy expansion of the phase shift \cite{ali1977contribution}, the expansion of the scattering phase shift at $k=0$ \cite{levy1963low}, the low-energy expansion of the partial-wave Jost function \cite{willner2006low}, the low-energy scattering theory \cite{bencze1987low}, the scattering length and the effective range \cite{ouerdane2004note}, the late-time dynamics of the wave equation \cite{hod2013scattering}, the Schr\"{o}dinger operator with long-range electrostatic and magnetic potentials \cite{roux2003scattering}, the spectral properties of the corresponding long-range potential scattering matrix of the Schr\"{o}dinger operator \cite{yafaev1998scattering}, the Gell-Mann-Goldberger formula for long-range potentials \cite{zorbas1976gell}, and the classical long-range potential scattering \cite{herbst1974classical}.
 In Ref. \cite{lavine1970scattering}, the author studies the long-range potential scattering by proposing a certain weakening of the standard criterion.
 There are also studies on scattering including both long-range and short range potentials, such as the quasi-classical limit of quantum mechanical scattering for short-range potentials and long-range potentials \cite{yajima1979quasi,yajima1981quasi}, the short-range and long-range quantum mechanical scattering \cite{enss1978asymptotic,enss1979asymptotic}, and the low-energy scattering by a potential consisting of a long-range part and a short-range part \cite{hinckelmann1971low,ganas1972theory}.
 For short-range potential scattering, a rigorous treatment without the large-distance asymptotics approximation is proposed \cite{liu2014scattering,li2016scattering}.
+The duality discuss in the present paper also exists in various physical systems, such as in the scalar field \cite{li2021duality} and in the Gross--Pitaevskii equation \cite{liu2021exactly}.

 The tortoise coordinate is first introduced in general relativity and is widely used in black hole physics \cite{damour1976black}.
 For the Schwarzschild spacetime, the Eddington--Finkelstein coordinate is established on the tortoise coordinate which\ is convenient to describe the ingoing and outgoing waves \cite{finkelstein1958past,damour1976black}.
 In Ref. \cite{hemming2001hawking}, in order to study the Hawking radiation in anti--de Sitter space, the authors introduce the generalized tortoise coordinate for the AdS black hole.
 In Ref. \cite{papantonopoulos2009hawking}, by using the tortoise coordinate, the radial wave equation in gravitational backgrounds of a constant negative curvature is simplified.